MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Multiple-selection-List-Boxes.md

 ---

 # Multiple-selection List Boxes
-Use Windows PowerShell 3.0 and later releases to create a multiple\-selection list box control in a custom Windows Form.
+Use Windows PowerShell 3.0 and later releases to create a multiple-selection list box control in a custom Windows Form.

 ## Create list box controls that allow multiple selections
 Copy and then paste the following into Windows PowerShell ISE, and then save it as a Windows PowerShell script (.ps1).